 “Not a dream,” they both said, in unison.

-Lucy hopped out of the bed and ran to the window.
-She could barely see out, it was so foggy.
+Lucy hopped out of bed and ran to the window.
+It was very foggy, and she could barely see out.

 “Another foggy day,” said Lucy.

 Her reflection sat up suddenly and bumped her head against the underside of the bed.